Explore Something banner in full colour against a cyanotype background of campus buildings

 • The scholarship is open to students registered in the first year of a doctoral program in the University of Calgary’s Faculty of Graduate Studies.

-• Students transferring directly from a master’s program are not eligible..
+• Students transferring directly from a master’s program are eligible effective the 2024 award year.

 • No, this scholarship is only available to Canadian Citizens and Permanent Residents of Canada.

 • No, students cannot apply directly for this scholarship.
-A student must be nominated by their program after the student applies for admission.
+Admission applicants, or students transferring directly from a master’s program, must be nominated by their program prior to the program start date.

-• Nominations are recommended by the faculty of the admitting program.
-Each faculty receives a quota of recruitment awards based on current doctoral registration.
+• Each faculty receives a quota of recruitment awards based on current doctoral registration.
 Nomination procedures will vary by faculty.
-For example, some faculties may review admissions as a group following program application deadlines.
+For example, some faculties may review admissions as a group following program admission deadlines.
 Other faculties may have a rolling nomination process where eligible candidates can be forwarded for nomination contingent on meeting selection criteria.

-• Contact your Graduate Program Administrator for your program/faculty’s deadlines if any and nomination procedure.
+• Contact your graduate program staff for your program/faculty’s deadlines and nomination procedure.

 • While you cannot apply for the scholarship directly, you can reach out to your program and/or your prospective supervisor to express your interest in being nominated and to discuss the suitability of your research for the scholarship.
 It’s important to have this conversation early once you’ve applied for admission to allow adequate time for the nomination process.

-• No, this scholarship can only be offered to students at the time of admission.
+• No, this scholarship can only be offered to students prior to the program start date.

 • Each teaching faculty is given a scholarship allocation.
 It is at the discretion of each faculty to determine how scholarships will be allocated to programs.